haibane-tenshi/haibane-tenshi.github.io/content/rust_contexts.md

 In case we guarantee that `main` requires no context, every ambient capability provided by any of your dependencies must be set by hand.
-On the other hand ambient capabilities are extremely pervasive, so it is preferable to set them on top of `main`.
+Ambient capabilities are extremely pervasive, so it is preferable to set them on top of `main`.
 But many applications don't even have access to the function!

 And then, just imagine starting every doc-test with